 Can your dog respond to commands in another language?
 Here’s one group’s take on how cultural revival can occur through the small, everyday routines we share with our four-legged friends.

 The global movement to resuscitate dying languages has been underway since the ’90s, but in New York City, ELA takes an unusually urban approach to field work.

 We all know how it feels to crave bœuf bourguignon at a swanky restaurant but not know how to pronounce it.
 Here, our experts show you how.

-Babbel teams up with Strand Books to bring you some of the best works of international literature (in their original languages, of course).
+Babbel teams up with Strand Books to bring you some of the richest international best sellers of literature (in their original languages, of course).

 We challenge New Yorkers to a language guessing game.
 Does living in a city of 800 languages give them an advantage?
 See how they do when we put them on the spot.

 The US supposedly suffers from a foreign language deficit, but on my first visit to New York I discovered a city immersed in foreign languages, where the ability to understand languages is a prerequisite for understanding one’s immediate environment.
 What’s the language landscape in New York, and how can you navigate it?